STAND. COM. REP. NO. 630

 State of Hawaii

-Your Committees on Agriculture and Environment, Public Safety, Intergovernmental, and Military Affairs, and Water and Land, to which was referred S.B.
-No. 521 entitled:
+Your Committees on Higher Education and Health and Human Services, to which was referred S.B.
+No. 500 entitled:

 beg leave to report as follows:

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment, Public Safety, Intergovernmental, and Military Affairs, and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 521, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 521, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Higher Education and Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 500 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.

-Respectfully submitted on behalf of the members of the Committees on Agriculture and Environment, Public Safety, Intergovernmental, and Military Affairs, and Water and Land,
+Respectfully submitted on behalf of the members of the Committees on Higher Education and Health and Human Services,